Euclid Quick Data Release (Q1): The evolution of the passive-density and morphology-density relations between $z=0.25$ and $z=1$: Discussion

-On the other hand, quenched fractions presented in the CARLA study \citep{Mei2023} reach $>60\,\%$ in the highest-density environments.
+On the other hand, quenched fractions presented in the CARLA study \citep{Mei2023} reach $>60\,\%$ in the highest-density environments, which is also in good agreement with our results.
 However, it must be noted that these results are for $1.3<z<1.9$, and so caution must be taken when directly comparing these results.
-Nonetheless, our quenched fractions should be higher at $z\sim1$ than those in \citet{Mei2023} in the same mass bins used; only galaxies at $M_\ast>10^{11}\ M_\odot$ reach quenched fractions of $60\,\%$.
+Nonetheless, our quenched fractions at $z\sim1$ are slightly underestimated than those in \citet{Mei2023} in the same mass bins used; only galaxies at $M_\ast>10^{10.5}\ M_\odot$ reach quenched fractions of $60\,\%$.
 It should also be noted that the CARLA results show little dependence on stellar mass, possibly because of the high uncertainty on their mass measurements, where our results and other studies show significant mass dependence at fixed local density.
 For instance, it has been shown that the environmental quenching efficiency increases with decreasing redshift, and this effect is strongest at low stellar masses \citep{Cucciati2010,Cucciati2017,Lemaux2019}, which is consistent with our results in Fig. \ref{fig:qf_dens}.

 For ETGs, we find that massive galaxies $\left(M_\ast>10^{11}\ M_\odot\right)$ are $>80\,\%$ ETGs at $z<1$.
-For low-mass galaxies, there is a considerable effect from the environment on their morphology at $z<0.75$.
-At $z>0.75$, the effect is weaker.
+For low-mass galaxies, there is a considerable effect from the environment on their morphology at up to $z=1$.
 There are many studies that show that the morphology-density relation is already in place by $z\sim1$ \citep{Postman2005,Shi2024}, or even at $z\sim2$ \citep{Sazonova2020,Mei2023}.
 In \citet{Sazonova2020} the effect is stronger at low $M_\ast$, which is also seen in this work.
-However, our ETG fractions plotted in Fig. \ref{fig:etg_dens} seem to be slightly underestimated compared to \citet{Postman2005} at $z\sim1$, yet consistent within error bars.
+Additionally, our ETG fractions plotted in Fig. \ref{fig:etg_postman} are in good agreement with \citet{Postman2005} at $z\sim1$, within the error bars.
 It is difficult to say anything conclusively about the densest environments due to the very small number of galaxies with $\Sigma_7\gtrsim500\ \text{gal}\ \text{Mpc}^{-2}$.
-Qualitatively speaking, there is evidence of a morphology-density relation at $0.75<z<1$ across all stellar masses, and more prominent at $M_\ast<10^{10.5}\ M_\odot$.
+Qualitatively speaking, there is clear evidence of a morphology-density relation at $0.75<z<1$ across all stellar masses, and more prominently at $M_\ast<10^{10.5}\ M_\odot$.

-In a future paper, we will extend this work to $z>1$, and include results from other high-redshift studies to compare.
-We will also compare to simulated \Euclid\ data from various different galaxy evolution models (Cleland in prep.).